pranjalv123/SVDquest/README.md

 You can also use the `--score` option to score a tree like this:

      SVDquest --score -a <input alignment> -o <output file>

+If your analysis has a small number of taxa (perhaps less than 15), you can pass the --unconstrained option to SVDquest to do a global exact search.
+This will be (substantially) slower than the standard analysis, but it will likely provide a better result.